iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
-* Consider creating a Point2D class to use in cases where Vector2D is not needed
-  * or, does Vector2D need the isNegativeZero check?
-Could it maybe be replaced with adding positive zero?
-  * Can Vector2D be a record?
 * Ability to add offset for colliders
 * Figure out touch events for browser
   * touchstart end and move all hard coded to MouseButton.Primary